appuio/component-openshift4-local-storage/README.md

 # Commodore Component: openshift4-local-storage

-This is a [Commodore][commodore] Component to manage the RedHat Local Storage Operator and associated `LocalVolume` resources.
+This is a [Commodore][commodore] Component for openshift4-local-storage.

 This repository is part of Project Syn.
 For documentation on Project Syn and this component, see https://syn.tools.

 ## Documentation

+The rendered documentation for this component is available on the [Commodore Components Hub](https://hub.syn.tools/openshift4-local-storage).

 Documentation for this component is written using [Asciidoc][asciidoc] and [Antora][antora].
 It is located in the [docs/](docs) folder.